Civil and Environmental Engineering BEng (Hons)Study level: Undergraduate

 - Practical activities and application of knowledge through project-led learning in design project modules.

 - Exercises in the Simulation Centre4 (a full-scale simulated construction environment) to experience real challenges of construction management in a controlled environment and to develop professional and leadership skills.

 - International field trips2 aimed at enhancing your global awareness and experience.

 - Several optional modules are available to allow you to tailor your course to your specific interests.
 You can select from Biodiversity and Conservation, CCUS and Negative Emission Technologies, Environmental Hazards, Nature-Based Climate Solutions and Savage Earth.

 - Group project (subject to availability) work with students from other Construction and Environment related courses such as Quantity Surveying, Architectural Technology and Geography to develop attributes and skills required in a multi-disciplinary team.

-Accreditation1 for this course is being renewed as we are making some changes to our modules.
-This exciting new course is subject to approval from Joint Board of Moderators (JBM)*
+Accreditation for this degree is being renewed as we are making some changes to our modules.
+This course is subject to approval from the Joint Board of Moderators (JBM)1.